fernandodiacenco/Enabling_DAVIS-TCP/README.md

 When the network is saturated, latency goes up, contributing to worse quality of experience

-Congestion control algorithms are used to keep the service operating even under saturated network conditions (heavy load, etc), most of them focus on keeping the network efficient (achieving most throughput while trying to keep latency down), the most well known of the new alorithms is BBR, developed by Google, which google claims to have improved YouTube network throughput by 4% globally ony by virtue of adoption
+Congestion control algorithms are used to keep the service operating even under saturated network conditions (heavy load, etc), most of them focus on keeping the network efficient (achieving most throughput while trying to keep latency down), the most well known of the new algorithms is BBR, developed by Google, which google claims to have improved YouTube network throughput by 4% globally only by virtue of adoption

 DAVIS TCP uses the same principles applied on BBR, but focusing on keeping latency down, even to the detriment of throughput, which in my opinion does more in improving the quality of experience.